 - Most tenants that take up new lease occupancy will come from the local area and business community; given that they understand the market and most of their customers are local.
 To be successful in leasing, it is wise to stay well connected to the local businesses and tenants.
 In this way you can put more inspections and negotiations together when a quality property comes into the market for lease.

-Fees and commissions for leasing should be appropriate for the work involved and the property in question.
+Leasing fees and commissions should be fair for the amount of work involved and the property in question.
 If the landlord will only pay a low fee I would question whether you really want to take on the listing.
 It’s your choice.